Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Conclusion

 \section{Conclusion}

-We introduce a reasoning framework that leverages the chemical knowledge in general-purpose LLMs to address data scarcity in computational chemistry, requiring no labeled training data or task-specific model training.
-Our framework anchors chain-of-thought reasoning to the molecular structure by using atom maps in molecular SMILES as chemical anchors and operates in two stages: a one-shot position model identifies relevant molecular fragments and their associated chemical labels or transformations, and an optional position-aware few-shot transition model executes chemical transformations based on provided class examples.
-Applied to single-step retrosynthesis without task-specific training, our method effectively identifies chemically valid and strategically sound disconnection positions, their corresponding reaction classes, and reactant structures for both academic and expert-validated real-world drug molecules, while providing a chemically grounded, explainable rationale for each prediction.
-Our work immediately enables new approaches in chemistry, where identified disconnection points define the search space for synthesis planning \cite{westerlundHumanguidedSynthesisPlanning2025a, kreutterMultistepRetrosynthesisCombining2023} or can be used with a user-defined reaction ontology for robotic or parallel chemistry (e.g., \cite{dombrowskiChosenFewParallel2022}).
-More broadly, our framework demonstrates that LLMs can generate realistic synthetic datasets by mapping high-level chemical concepts directly to molecular structures, which in turn can guide applications such as the design of novel, synthetically feasible molecules in de novo drug design.
-Ultimately, our methodology provides a general blueprint for applying LLM reasoning to various challenges in the molecular sciences where substructure identification is key, establishing atom-anchored LLMs as a powerful and data-efficient addition to the modern drug discovery toolbox.
+In this work, we introduced a molecular reasoning framework that leverages the chemical knowledge in general-purpose LLMs to address data scarcity in computational chemistry without requiring labeled training data or task-specific model training. \\ Our framework grounds chain-of-thought reasoning to molecular structures using atom-mapped SMILES as chemical anchors and operates in two stages: a zero-shot position model that identifies disconnection sites and reaction classes, and a position-aware few-shot transition model that predicts reactant structures.
+Across academic benchmarks and expert-validated drug discovery molecules, this enables our best-performing LLM to achieve high success rates in identifying chemically plausible reaction sites ($\geq90\%$), named reaction classes ($\geq40\%$), and final reactants ($\geq74\%$) without task-specific training.
+Beyond direct retrosynthesis prediction, this work has broader utility as our approach already shows generalization to larger drug-like modalities, adjacent tasks such as forward synthesis and reagent prediction, but also provides an explainable chemical rationale for its decisions. \\ In the future, by treating the outputs of our position model as the result of a zero-shot data labeling process, our framework could be used to generate realistic synthetic datasets in data-scarce chemistry domains.
+This would be achieved by mapping high-level chemical concepts, such as reactions, directly from the intrinsic chemistry knowledge of an LLM to molecular structures, which could enable LLM-based downstream applications, such as the generation of novel, synthetically feasible candidates in de novo drug design. \\ There are limitations to our work.
+Currently, our method should not be used as a substitute for a single-step retrosynthesis model in multi-step synthesis planning, as it would be cost- and time-prohibitive to call the model repeatedly, and SMILES structure generation from the transition model can be brittle.
+Furthermore, the performance of our framework hinges on the capabilities of the underlying LLM, where performance may change over time due to model updates.
+Finally, strong performance currently requires paid frontier-scale models, and errors in the LLM's interpretation of molecular structure can propagate through the prediction pipeline, leading to incorrect suggestions for the position, reaction, or reasoning. \\ Summarizing, our work presents a general blueprint for applying LLMs to challenges where molecular reasoning and molecular transformations are key, establishing atom-anchored LLMs as a powerful and data-efficient addition to the modern drug discovery toolbox.